 Trust me, wedding clients love foil, and I want to help get you comfortable with offering it!!

-If you've been reading through this post and have been thinking, "oh gosh, I really do need to learn how to vectorize!!" - I have a bonus that won't just save you money, but will also save you TONS of time, allow you to book more clients, and feel confident branching into new design territories like letterpress, foil, custom branding, and more.
+If you've been reading through this post and have been thinking, "oh gosh, I really do need to learn how to vectorize!!" - I have an educational resource that won't just save you money, but will also save you TONS of time, allow you to book more clients, and feel confident branching into new design territories like letterpress, foil, custom branding, and more.

 What am I talking about?

-The bonus won't just be the formula - it will be a bonus video where I walk you through all the steps I take to easily & cleanly vectorize my designs!
+The master class doesn’t just share my formula - it is a master class video course where I walk you through all the steps I take to easily & cleanly vectorize my designs!

 People just like you have already made the decision to become confident watercolor artists - and they're already doing it!

 Artists like you who are eager to learn the lessons and skills it takes to learn the basics of watercolor so you can feel confident in becoming a watercolor pro - AND learn advanced techniques like digitizing your watercolors & vectorizing your designs to turn them into profitable shop products & custom services!

 Because if you're needing a strategic growth plan that will hold your hand as you learn the basics, and then provide you with the exact step-by-step formula that I personally use each time I digitize my watercolors with the exact list of vendors I use to create high quality art prints/stationery/lifestyle products that you can build your own online shop with...

 If you have any other questions, I am more than happy to help!
 Use the live chat tool on my site right now and let me know. :) (If I'm away, you can also email me!)

 This blog post contains affiliate links for HoneyBook, but only because I personally use & love it, and know it will save you so much time by automating admin tasks and allow you to appear far more professional to potential clients.
 Win, win!